filiph/HYG-Database/jekyll/index.markdown

 Of course, it wasn't that simple to actually arrive at something usable.
 It took me 5 months to find the winning formula[^7] – there are many parameters that have to be chosen by experimentation, and every training of such a large Kohonen network takes anything from half a day to more than a _month_ of continuous CPU usage.

 [^7]: Weekends and evenings, April to August 2014.
+I tried different shapes of the Kohonen network, different topologies, different sizes, different numbers of stars (anything between a few hundred to 109 thousand), different sigmas, different numbers of iterations, different implementations of the algorithm and in the final stages even different random seeds.

 ## Specifications